btfuse/fuse-docs/docs/index.md

 ## What is it?

-Fuse (referred to as Fuse, or Fuse framework from here on out) is a framework for hybrid native-web building mobile applications.
+Fuse is a framework for hybrid native-web building mobile applications.
 The Fuse framework takes a "native-first" approach.
 That is, everything first starts with your native project, whether that be an iOS XCode project, or an Android gradle project.

 The Fuse framework is simply a framework that you can import into your project via traditional native dependency management systems, such as